amirreza-akbari/Api-SoftwareTesting-/README.md

-# 🌟 Laravel Score API 🌟
+# 🌟 Laravel Api-SoftwareTesting 🌟

 ![Laravel Logo](https://laravel.com/img/logomark.min.svg)

-Welcome to the **Laravel Score API** — your ultimate solution for managing users and their scores!
+Welcome to the **Laravel Api-SoftwareTesting** — your ultimate solution for managing users and their scores!
 Built with **Laravel**, this **RESTful API** allows you to manage user data, scores, and a leaderboard with ease.

 ## 🚀 Key Features